 The Directorate for Impact Assessment and European Added Value of EPRS provides a series of dedicated products and services in this field, including:

-The first five of these check-lists are produced by the Policy Cycle Unit and the last three by the European Council Oversight Unit, both within the Directorate for Impact Assessment and European Added Value of EPRS.
+The first four of these check-lists are produced by the Ex-Post Evaluation Unit and the last two by the European Council Oversight Unit, both within the Directorate for Impact Assessment and European Added Value of EPRS.

-Cumulatively, these eight check-lists already amount to about a thousand pages of often interactive text.
+Cumulatively, these six check-lists already amount to thousands pages of often interactive text.

 This check-list provides parliamentary committees with a structured overview, by subject area and individual legislative act, of review clauses and the timelines for forthcoming reviews and other reporting provisions in EU legislation.
 It includes all legislative acts adopted from 2004 to 2016 (during the sixth, seventh and the current, eighth, parliamentary term) that contain a review, evaluation, implementation and/or monitoring clause.
 The check-list is updated annually.